Skip to main content

 This seminar is an introduction to the necessary skills and potential career paths of an applied economist.
 Students will gain an understanding of the ways in which their MSAE degree may be used after graduation.
 They will build a portfolio of work and skills (hard and soft) that they will use in conjunction with their education and experience with Woods to make themselves the best job candidate possible.

-Talk to a MS in Applied Economics Application Specialist today for more information about how the BC MSAE degree program can help you achieve your professional goals at 1-617-360-7327.
+Talk to an MS in Applied Economics Application Specialist today for more information about how the BC MSAE degree program can help you achieve your professional goals at 617-714-9549.

-A: There are three convenient start dates offered per year: Fall, Spring, and Summer.
-Contact a Boston College Applied Economics Application Specialist at 1-617-360-7327 to find the next start date that works with your schedule.
+There are three convenient start dates offered per year: Fall, Spring, and Summer.
+Contact a Boston College Applied Economics Application Specialist at 1-617-714-9549 to find the next start date that works with your schedule.

 • Educational Services